franrole/cclust_package/docs/index.rst

 **Coclust** includes implementations of the algorithms described in the following papers:

 * `Melissa Ailem, Francois Role, and Mohamed Nadif.
 2015.
 Co-clustering Document-term Matrices by Direct Maximization of Graph Modularity.
 In Proceedings of the 24th ACM International on Conference on Information and Knowledge Management (CIKM '15).
 ACM, New York, NY, USA, 1807-1810. <http://dl.acm.org/citation.cfm?id=2806639&CFID=566459486&CFTOKEN=63982807>`_
-* L. Labiod and M. Nadif.
-Co-clustering for Binary Data with Maximum Modularity.
-ICONIP (2), 700-708, 2011.
+*  Lazhar Labiod and Mohamed Nadif.
+Co-clustering for Binary and Categorical Data with Maximum Modularity.
+In 11th IEEE International Conference on Data Mining, ICDM 2011, Vancouver, BC, Canada, December 11-14, 2011, pages 1140--1145, 2011.